and why you want to make sure your website is accessible & ADA compliant:

 To Improve Search Engine Optimization (SEO)

-Information must be presentable to users in ways they can perceive.
+The information must be presentable to users in ways they can perceive.

-- Text alternatives to all non-text content (i.e. descriptive text for videos and images).
+- Text alternatives to all non-text content (i.e., descriptive text for videos and images).

 - Easy for users to see the content, as related to: